 We’re going to break this thing down in its entirety to figure out whether or not you should be considering it.

-Well, today, we’re checking out the Sigma 56 millimeter F1.4 with the crop factor is going to perform more like an 85 millimeter, which happens to be one of my favorite focal lengths.
+Today, we’re checking out the Sigma 56 millimeter F1.4 with the crop factor that will perform more like an 85 millimeter, which happens to be one of my favorite focal lengths.

 I recommend this lens to pretty much anybody getting into photography is a great all-around lens if you’re an APS-C shooter for Sony cameras.